rosharp/the-complete-2022-web-development-bootcamp/README.md

 # The Complete 2022 Web-Development Bootcamp

-This are files of completed tasks from Angela Yu's Web-Development Bootcamp course, which I took at 2021/2022.
+Complete code of Angela Yu's Web-Development Bootcamp which I took at 2021/2022.

 ## Links to deployed apps